-St. Philip's serves a free meal to those in need on the fourth Thursday night of each month from 4:30 PM to 6:00 PM.
+St. Philip's serves a free meal to those in need on the fourth Thursday night of each month starting at 4:30 PM.
 The Community Meal ministry has grown since its inception in 2008 and is now a staple in the lives of many in our community and is a central ministry of the parish.
-The number of guests varies from month to month but usually about 200+ meals are served...
+The number of guests varies from month to month but usually about 100+ meals are served...

 Daughters of the King